Conor McGregor's net worth and the expensive things he owns

 Conor McGregor’s Lamborghini 63 yacht

-Dubbed ‘Supercar Of The Sea,’ the Lamborghini 63-speed boat cost Conor McGregor USD 3.6 million (INR 29 crore approx.).
+Dubbed ‘Supercar Of The Sea,’ the Lamborghini 63-speed boat cost Conor McGregor USD 3.6 million.
 He announced its purchase in July 2021 with a post on Instagram.

 “My Lamborghini yacht is ready,” he wrote in the post, sharing a picture of the high-speed boat, which, according to Forbes, is named after its length — 63 feet (19 metres).